mia-platform/console-sdk/packages/console-client/README.md

 ## What is the console-client?

 Console-client is the Mia-Platform client library for interacting with the Console APIs.
-This library aims to help you easilly interact with Console exposed APIs from your `js`/`ts` application through a fluent API notation.
+This library aims to help you easily interact with Console exposed APIs from your `js`/`ts` application through a fluent API notation.

 ## How does this library work?